Resilience – do you have what it takes?

 We teach the 4 themes of NLP on our NLP Business Diploma and NLP Practitioner courses.
 The first one is Empowerment.
-In life you will find people at either the ‘effect’ or ’cause’ side of the cause/effect equation.
+In life, you will find people at either the ‘effect’ or ’cause’ side of the cause/effect equation.
 People that at the ‘effect’ side are people full of reasons ‘why not’, excuses and often talk as if they are at the effect side of something or someone else (they blame the economy of their failing business, they blame how their parents brought them up etc etc).
 On the other hand, people at ’cause’ take responsibility, have an attitude of resourcefulness, empower themselves, think ‘there has to be a way’, they take decisions and more.

 Take for example someone being made redundant – there are two ways to view your situation – you can either sit back and blame everyone else for what’s happened, give reasons why not etc (effect side) or you can take responsibility and make some decisions about your future.
 I was made redundant 3 times and each time I applied for ReAct funding, gained some qualifications and got even better jobs!
-The different is mindset.
+The difference is mindset.

 2. NLP Reframing

 How great are the questions you ask yourself? – many of us spend lots of time asking ourselves pretty rubbish questions and then wondering why the answers don’t get us where we want to go!
 Resilient people find ‘usefulness’ in any situation and are great at asking great questions and managing their internal dialogue.
-Seeing opportunity for them is key, they ask themselves questions such as:
+Seeing an opportunity for them is key, they ask themselves questions such as:

-- ‘what else could this mean?’
+- ‘What else could this mean?’

-- ‘how could this situation be useful and what could I do to take advantage of the challenges?’
+- ‘How could this situation be useful and what could I do to take advantage of the challenges?’

-- ‘given the resources I’ve got now, what can I plan for and what’s the best response I’ve got to the situation I’m in now?’
+- ‘Given the resources I’ve got now, what can I plan for and what’s the best response I’ve got to the situation I’m in now?’

 All these questions help us to ‘reframe’ the situation.
 To position it in a more resourceful, useful way.